 Returning to England from the USA

 After a whirlwind couple of days in the Big Apple, I was all set to return to England.
 I was flying home with American Airlines, so again was able to use the VeriFLY app to upload all my documents in advance.
 I checked-in for my flight the day before and was able to download my boarding pass and – being hand luggage only – head straight for security.
 Like in the UK, masks were mandatory in the airport.

 Proof of Vaccination

 As mentioned above, I was able to once again use the VeriFLY app to upload my proof of vaccination.
-To avoid quarantine in England when entering from a non-red country, you need to have had both doses of your COVID vaccine.
-Those who haven't are required to self-isolate for 10 days, taking tests on day 2 and day 8 – however, to reiterate for the purposes of this article, unvaccinated travellers are not currently permitted entry into the USA, except under special, pre-authorised circumstances.
+However, to reiterate for the purposes of this article, unvaccinated travellers are not currently permitted entry into the USA, except under special, pre-authorised circumstances.

 UK's Passenger Locator Form

 Passenger Locator Form

 England’s Passenger Locator Form (PLF) is no longer in use, and there is no requirement to fill this out before returning to the UK.